ALTIBASE/Documents/PatchNotes/Altibase_7.1/eng/Altibase_7_1_0_9_2_Patch_Notes.md

 -   **Reproducibility** : Always

--   **Description** : Altibase has fixed the issue of invalid memory access due to incorrect row offset information in the logic that checks column constraints in a hybrid partitioned table.
+-   **Description** : Altibase has fixed the issue of invalid memory access which occurs during checking column constraints in a hybrid partitioned table.
+This issue has occurred due to incorrect row offset information.

 -   **How to reproduce this bug**
     -   **Reproduction conditions**

     -   **Actual Results**

     -   **Expected Results**

 -   **Workaround**

 -   **Changes**